osvita-io/web-remarks/README.md

 ```

 Here, a top-level quantitative evaluation gives the student 80 points
-out of a possible 100.
+out of the possible 100.
 This is justified by the qualitative remark
 below it.
-The domain expert can now ponder over whether this
+The domain expert can now ponder over whether this grade
-grade (80/100) is fair.
+(80/100) is fair.

 The qualitative remark given here is rather instance-specific.
 Given
 points (80) disregarded, this is not a great template to follow when